Coronary Calcium Scan

 - No regular excercise program

-Following the scan, the initial results will be explained to the patient by a member of our world-renowned team of imaging cardiologists.
-A final report will be mailed or faxed to the designated physician within 48 hours.
-The final report contains findings from the patient's medical history, cholesterol level and results of the coronary calcium scan.
+If the patient has scheduled a consultation following the scan, the initial results will be explained to the patient by a member of our world-renowned team of imaging cardiologists.
+A final report will be sent to the designated doctor within 72 hours.
 These results will determine the patient's potential of having early coronary artery disease or significant coronary artery disease, as well as risk for cardiac events.